byu-oit/terraform-aws-scheduled-fargate/docs/adr/000-use-scheduler.md

 * Good, because we can take advantage of the EventBridge Scheduler features (time zone, start-end dates, retries etc.)
 * Good, because we can still support tasks triggered by tasks
 * Bad, because the module will be more complex (it will include resources for both EventBridge Scheduler, and CloudWatch Rules and Targets)
+* Bad, because using the Scheduler removes the task from the list of "Scheduled Tasks" in the ECS cluster

 ### Use EventBridge Scheduler (move event trigger functionality to new module)

 * Good, because we can take advantage of the EventBridge Scheduler features (time zone, start-end dates, retries etc.)
 * Good, because this module will be simplified
 * Bad, because in order to support tasks triggered by tasks we'll need to create a new module (with lots of copy/paste terraform configuration)
+* Bad, because using the Scheduler removes the task from the list of "Scheduled Tasks" in the ECS cluster

 ### Use EventBridge Scheduler and refactor fargate modules